True Detective viewers make same complaint about new series Night Country

-True Detective season 4 viewers make same complaint about new series Night Country
+True Detective season 4 viewers issue same complaint about new series Night Country

 ‘It’s so overdone!’ one frustrated fan said of detail following episode one